olegzd/TCP-IP-Primary-Replica-File-Server/README.md

 TCP-IP-Primary-Replica-File-Server
 ==================================
+WARNINGS:
-WARNINGS: This was a first-time TCP/IP Socket project with rusty C++ useage.
+This was a first-time TCP/IP Socket project with rusty C++ useage.
 Use at your own risk.
-          The number of connections allowed is dependent on what you're building on.
+The number of connections allowed is dependent on what you're building on (right now set to 256).
+The recovery agent doesn't work (yet).